agomez8/conicLTS/README.md

 After solving an instance, the results are recorded in "./results/resultsLTSSynt.csv" (for synthetic instances) and "./results/resultsLTSReal.csv" (for real instances).
 Each instance solved is added as a new row to these files.

 For synthetic data, each row is organized as follows:
-* First 7 columns:  are the parameters used to generate the instance.
+* Columns 1-7:  are the parameters used to generate the instance.
 * Column 8: best objective value found.
 * Column 9: best bound found.
 * Column 10: time in seconds.